sboskovi/tutorials/interview_prep/Systems Design.md

 - otpornije na fail

 - Conflict resolution for concurrent writes
-  -Keeping the update with the largest client timestamp.
+  - Keeping the update with the largest client timestamp.
   - Sticky routing - writes from same client/index go to the same leader.
   - Keeping and returning all the updates.